AADITYASHARMA0405/finsight/README.md

 # FinSight

 FinSight is a high-performance Financial Intelligence & Document Analysis platform.
-It leverages AI to extract actionable insights from PDFs and CSVs, featuring a sleek, glassmorphic dashboard built with vanilla web technologies and a Node.js/SQLite backend.
+It leverages AI to extract actionable insights from PDFs and CSVs, featuring a sleek dashboard built with vanilla web technologies and a Node.js/SQLite backend.

 ## Project Architecture